Partial regularity and higher integrability for A-quasiconvex variational problems: Partial regularity

 \begin{proof} The proposition is proved by contradiction and the proof is divided into four steps. ~\paragraph*{\bf Step 1.
 Contradiction assumption.} Suppose that the proposition is not true for a certain $\tau \in (0,\frac{1}{4})$.
 Then there exists a sequence of balls $\{B(x_m,r_m)\}_{m\in \N}$ with $B(x_m,r_m) \Subset \Omega$ such that where the constant $C_0$ is to be determined.
-Without loss of generality, we can assume $r_m \to 0$.
+The assumptions imply $r_m \to 0$.
 Define the following map on $B_1=B(0,1)$ for each $m\in \N$: where the map $a_m$ on $B_1$ is a $k$-polynomial such that Notice that $\C^{\ast}u =0$ implies $\C^{\ast}a_m=0$.
 Then we have, by direct calculation and \eqref{eq:HAcontra1},